-The used market for BEVs remains extremely complex.
+The used market for BEVs is likely to remain extremely complex for some time.
 The high prices which were fuelled by extremely strong demand in the middle section of last year are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values in recent months, with many models falling in value by -30% to -40%.
 It was not a surprise that values came down.
-If anything the most surprising element was just how long values had remained strong during 2022, but the speed of reduction has been brutal.
-In recent weeks, many models have continued to stabilise and some have even increased slightly in value as the used market starts to normalise.
+If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction was brutal.
+In recent weeks, many models have continued to stabilise or increase slightly in value as the used market starts to normalise - overall, price reductions for BEVs at 36/60 in August were slightly favourable to both petrol and diesel.

-Volume will continue to increase in the coming months, but several models already appear very attractively priced following the recent reductions and we expect the rate of used car price falls to start to slow.
-Buyers are back in the used marketplace and although some remain selective, demand is certainly better than it was a month or two ago.
-Some BEV models appear to have plateaued and look excellent value against ICE competitors, with used values for the majority of battery electric vehicles now positioned below conventionally fuelled versions of the same model (where both fuel types are available).
-Conversion rates are expected to continue to increase with many vendors now more realistic with their expectations on these vehicles.
-Extreme variation is still commonplace; it has not been untypical for performance for BEV models against clean to vary between 80% and 120% over the last few months.
+Volume will continue to increase in the coming months, but many models already appear very attractively priced following the recent reductions and we expect the rate of used car price falls to continue to slow.
+Buyer demand in the used marketplace is back to previous levels and although some buyers remain selective, demand is considerably higher than it was a month or two ago and continuing to increase, especially for models at the lower end of the price spectrum.
+On average, trade prices for the majority of battery electric vehicles are now positioned below conventionally fuelled versions of the same model (where both fuel types are available).
+This is the case across all ages and by an average of -9.1% at 36/30.
+Extreme variation in remarketing performance persists; it is still fairly common for performance of individual BEV models against clean to vary between 80% and 120%.

 Following the downward movement in prices, nearly new used values for almost all BEVs are now back below cost new but some models still appear to have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
 However, in some cases we have now applied small positive adjustments in the expectation of a modest recovery in values and a realignment against ICE equivalents, or we have not applied the full used value reductions seen to date in our Interproduct reforecasts.
 Supply and demand for BEVs will continue to wax and wane over the longer term, but electricity prices are expected to continue to reduce, consumers retain the desire to reduce emissions and even in the minority of cases where there is a higher capital outlay, the cost of ownership situation will remain favourable under any sensible charging regime.
-There is also the prospect of new clean air zones (most recently in Glasgow) and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
-There are signs now that retail prices are starting to reflect some of the reductions in trade prices as aged stock is disposed of and these cheaper prices are also likely to further stimulate consumer demand.
+Despite recent criticisms of the expansion of the ULEZ in London, there is still the prospect of new clean air zones (most recently in Glasgow) and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
+There are signs that retail prices are now reflecting some of the reductions in trade prices as aged stock is disposed of and these cheaper prices are also likely to further stimulate consumer demand.